victor-pena/victor/_posts/2022-07-05-flat-ontology-scale.md

 ![apacheta]({{ "/assets/apacheta2.png" | relative_url }})
 *Headwaters of Apacheta river, Ayacucho (Fuente: Vilca 2022)*

-## Beyond social relations of water transfers
+## Socio-spatial relations of water transfers

 In recognizing categorizations as the product of social relations of power, attention turns to which social groups have the discursive resources to construct categories; that is, who has the ability to name the world?
 (Woodward et al. 2009).